• Skip to primary navigation

 How to Use Piloncillo and Brown Sugar in Cooking?

 Piloncillo and brown sugar are popular sweeteners used in cooking, but which is better?
-When it comes to usage, both can be used in similar ways.
+For another head-to-head look at alternatives, see muscovado vs brown sugar comparison.

 But using piloncillo gives a distinct flavor with its smoky and molasses undertones.